learn-co-curriculum/phase-4-rails-and-active-record-readme/README.md

 Next, run `rails db:seed` to execute all the code in the `db/seeds.rb` file.

-Let's out our code using the Rails console.
-Open up the Rails console by running `rails console` or `rails c`.
+Let's test out our code using the Rails console.
+Open up the console by running `rails console` or `rails c`.
 Running the console will load the entire Rails environment and give you command line access to the app and the database.
 The console is a powerful tool that you can leverage in order to test out scripts,